dafrito/parsegraph/README.md

 your render call that is the absolute position of that paint group.
 Both the group and the absolute position are computed using the CommitLayoutData algorithm.

-## Future Ideas

-#### "Heat-based" rendering

-It's also possible to keep metrics at run-time of how often a paint group is changing, or how often it is on-screen, and use these metrics to determine how to paint and render the group.